aliaksandr-klimovich/test-frw/doc.md

 #### TestCase

-- Should contains all necessary information (variables, methods, etc.) to run the test.
+- Should contain all necessary information (variables, methods, etc.) to run the test.
-- Shall contains `run` method to start the test case execution.
+- Shall contain `run` method to start the test case execution.
 - (?)
 Should provide live log.
 - Shall contain methods to assert and check entities.
     - Assert shall cause test fail immediately.